 Project preparation has benefitted from the implementation experience of several similar projects as well as analytical work in the agricultural sector in countries of the Western Balkans with objectives associated with EU pre-accession or/and EU accession requirements, including in Croatia, Kosovo, Montenegro, Serbia, and North Macedonia.
 Projects include Kosovo Agriculture and Rural Development Project, and Montenegro Institutional Development and Agriculture Strengthening (MIDAS) and Second MIDAS; as well as the previous investment operations in BiH, namely ARDP, and IDP.
 Analytical work includes Agriculture for Jobs and Growth in the Western Balkans (2017); Exploring the Potential of Agriculture in the Western Balkans (2018), Gender Inclusion in Productive Investments in the Western Balkans (2020); and Future of Water in Agriculture in Western Balkans: a Broad sector Rethink (2021), which proposes an Irrigation and Drainage (Eco)system approach.

-The key lessons from these activities have been reflected in the project design, including (a) addressing sector weaknesses in a holistic manner at institutional, administrative, regulatory, and production levels to comprehensively foster a country’s agriculture sector competitiveness; (b) timely investments in strengthening capacity of the agricultural/rural development agencies in meeting EU accession requirements; (c) investment support to farmers and aggregators in upgrading their activities in line with EU food safety, environmental and animal and plant health standards, climate change mitigation and cross-compliance requirements; (d) supporting the development of market driven agri-food production models and establishing market linkages in addition to providing support to reach compliance with market standards; (e) provision of demand-driven training for farmers and aggregators to enhance the effectiveness and impact of training workshops; (f) investment, training and extension services to promote climate smart agriculture for a green transition into higher agricultural productivity, increased resilience and lower emissions; (g) investments in irrigation taking into consideration agricultural value chains, institutional and financial arrangements to ensure delivery of services; and (h) formally bringing in cantons/municipalities early in the selection process of irrigation schemes to be supported by the project to expedite the permit issuing process.
+The key lessons from these activities have been reflected in the project design, including (a) addressing sector weaknesses in a holistic manner at institutional, administrative, regulatory, and production levels to comprehensively foster agriculture sector competitiveness; (b) timely investments in strengthening capacity of the agricultural/rural development agencies in meeting EU accession requirements; (c) investment support to farmers and aggregators in upgrading their activities in line with EU food safety, environmental and animal and plant health standards, climate change mitigation and cross-compliance requirements; (d) supporting the development of market driven agri-food production models and establishing market linkages in addition to providing support to reach compliance with market standards; (e) provision of demand-driven training for farmers and aggregators to enhance the effectiveness and impact of training workshops; (f) investment, training and extension services to promote climate smart agriculture for a green transition into higher agricultural productivity, increased resilience and lower emissions; (g) investments in irrigation taking into consideration agricultural value chains, institutional and financial arrangements to ensure delivery of services; and (h) formally bringing in cantons/municipalities early in the selection process of irrigation schemes to be supported by the project to expedite the permit issuing process.

 In particular with regard to the design of the irrigation activities, one of the key lessons is the adoption of the irrigation and drainage (eco) system approach to: